NucleoidMC/TheTowers/README.md

-# UHC
+# The Towers
-An open source effort to recreate the UHC minigame for Minecraft 1.16 using Fabric.
+An open source effort to recreate the The Towers minigame for Minecraft 1.16 using Fabric.

 Although this mod is functional in its current state, it is still very work-in-progress!